ixtenu/acmerc/hardware.md

 Contour (a company specializing in ergonomic computing peripherals) has made two mice models with three real buttons:

-- The [Contour Mouse][cm] has three buttons with the scrollwheel moved to the side, to be operated by the thumb.
-Has a 17-degree slope, not so different than a normal mouse.
+- The [Contour Mouse][cm] has three buttons with the scroll wheel moved to the side, to be operated by the thumb.
+Has a 17-degree slope, not so different from a normal mouse.
 Discontinued in 2021 but obtainable.
-- The [Unimouse][uni] has three buttons with a scrollwheel between button-1 and button-2.
+- The [Unimouse][uni] has three buttons with a scroll wheel between button-1 and button-2.
 Departs further from normal mice than the Contour Mouse, with a 35-degree (minimum) slope.